 7. ALTERNATIVE TECHNOLOGY PROPOSALS

-There are a number of methods of maintaining clearance between power lines and vegetation; the most common and economically viable method used is pruning to an appropriate clearance.
-Alternative methods may be considered if they are economically feasible or where the vegetation concerned is of significant cultural or heritage value or listing.
+There are multiple methods of maintaining safe clearances between power lines and vegetation.
+Alternative methods are considered where economically feasible or where the vegetation concerned is of significant cultural, heritage, or environmental value.

 7.1 Engineering Options